Emily Parker Myers

 In recognition of her profound and enduring influence on the university, Mercer's Board of Trustees voted in 2010 to name the new admissions and welcome center in her honor.
 The Emily Parker Myers Admissions and Welcome Center on Mercer’s historic Macon campus was dedicated in 2012 and is the university’s first LEED-certified building.

 A graduate of Florida State University, Ms. Myers also has held administrative positions at Jacksonville University in Jacksonville, Florida, and Stetson University School of Law, St. Petersburg, Florida.
-She has served on numerous professional national, state, and local boards and committees, She has been appointed by two governors to the Georgia Sports Hall of Fame Authority, of which she serves as co-chair.
+She has served on numerous professional national, state, and local boards and committees, She was appointed by two governors to the Georgia Sports Hall of Fame Authority, of which she served as chair and co-chair, before retiring from the board in November 2020.

 Mercer Honors Emily Parker Myers: Read Article